<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=10643465&amp;fmt=gif">

 Content Team

-The malware, linked to a worm called "Mini Shai-Hulud" from hacking group TeamPCP, harvests GitHub secrets, cloud credentials, SSH keys, Kubernetes material, and more — then exfiltrates everything to attacker-controlled servers.
-At least 210 repositories containing stolen credentials have already been identified.
+The malware is a variant of the "Mini Shai-Hulud" worm, carrying the internal name "Miasma: The Spreading Blight."
+It harvests GitHub secrets, npm tokens, cloud credentials, SSH keys, Kubernetes and Vault material and more, then exfiltrates to attacker-controlled servers.
+At least 210 repositories containing stolen credentials have been identified.

 Source: SecurityWeek